 Fortunately, we’ve got some tips to help you step up workplace safety at your business.
-Check out the following eight points.
+Check out the following ten points.

 1. Commit to employee training.

 You need to make sure all of your employees are well-trained and understand how to do their jobs safely.
 New employees need plenty of time to get the hang of things, and even your veterans could use a refresher.
 Make sure that everyone is clear on proper protocol.
 You can’t expect your employees to be mind-readers and just know everything (and that would be annoying anyway.)
-Even training employees on how to properly lift heavy things can be really helpful.
+Even training employees on how to properly lift heavy things – and taking the time to tell them what the fire escape plan is – can be really helpful.